n-zhang/part-based-RCNN/README.md

 ### Usage
   - run.m is the main function to reproduce the results in the paper.
-  - Part detectors, finetuned models, feature representations are cached in caches/ folder.
+  - Part detectors, finetuned models, feature representations are cached.
+Download the cache files by running get_cache_files.sh and unzip to caches/ folder.

 ###Bug report
 If you have any issues running the codes, please contact Ning Zhang (nzhang@eecs.berkeley.edu).